toprogramm/jpg-to-jxl-script/README.md

 ## How to Use this script
-Use jpg_to_jxl.py follow instructions, it's simle script
+Use jpg_to_jxl.py follow instructions, it's the simle script